willyvaessen/100DaysofCode/README.md

 I made it, all the way up to 100 days.
 I'll be working on the Challenge Project in the C# course on freeCodeCamp, which is indeed challenging.

+## 14 November 2023

+I built a password generator today, based on the video on https://www.youtube.com/watch?v=XCIBOl3FTKo